joancasanelles/Wildbee_diversity_CH/README.md

     -   **The local community contributions on the functional and taxonomic beta diversity (LCBD).**

--   The environmental predictors used for the modelling
+-   **Spatial environmental predictors and responses:** The environmental predictors used for the modelling

+    -   Predictors

+        -   The raster on the climate contains the PCA axes on the CHELSA variables.

+        -   The raster on resource availability contains the PCA axes on plant communities

+        -   The raster on land-use contains the land-use composition at 2500 m.

+        -   The raster on beekeeping intensity contains thedensity of hives within 2500 m

+    -   Responses

+        -   Rasterstack of the responses without masking waterbodies

+        -   Rasterstack of the responses masking waterbodies

--   The model evaluation, variable importance and partial dependece data.
+-   **The model evaluation, variable importance and partial dependece data.**

+-   **Elevation and waterbodies:** Rasters of the elevation and waterbodies of Switzerland

 ### Citation